krabina/Open-Spending-Austria/README.md

-# Open-Spending-Austria
-Offenerhaushalt.at - Public Spending in Austria
+# Open Spending Austria - Offenerhaushalt.at